 In Hellraiser, Clive Barker is operating on a low budget but does miracles with it.
 The film is economically restricted to the single location of a dreary suburban home for the most part.
 The effects work from the Image Animation group is a remarkable credit to the limited budget particularly stunning is the sequence where Franks body is reconstituted from slime.
 (Although, the Lovecraftian Engineer and the animation light show climax leave somewhat to be desired).
 Barkers handling of actors is not the best nor would improve with subsequent films but he has a good cast on hand, young Ashley Laurence, Andrew Robinson who makes a fine mid-film transformation and especially the cold-blooded Clare Higgins.
 Before it became overworked by the sequels, Christopher Young creates a memorably sepulchral score.

-Hellraiser produced eight sequels: the worthwhile Hellbound: Hellraiser II (1988), two lame followups Hellraiser III: Hell on Earth (1992) and Hellraiser: Bloodline (1996), the surprisingly good Hellraiser: Inferno (2000), Hellraiser: Hellseeker (2002), Hellraiser: Deader (2005), Hellraiser: Hellworld (2005), Hellraiser: Revelations (2011) and Hellraiser: Judgment (2018).
+Hellraiser produced nine sequels: the worthwhile Hellbound: Hellraiser II (1988), two lame followups Hellraiser III: Hell on Earth (1992) and Hellraiser: Bloodline (1996), the surprisingly good Hellraiser: Inferno (2000), Hellraiser: Hellseeker (2002), Hellraiser: Deader (2005), Hellraiser: Hellworld (2005), Hellraiser: Revelations (2011) and Hellraiser: Judgment (2018).
 Barker executive produced and provided story for the first three sequels.
 Doug Bradley appears in all of the films.
 A remake of Hellraiser has been throughout the 00s, as part of the fad for remakes of 70s/80s horror films.
 Hellraiser is parodied in Transylvania Twist (1988) and Stan Helsing: A Parody (2009).
 Leviathan: The Story of Hellraiser and Hellbound: Hellraiser II is a documentary about the making of the first two films.